zira-git/ngg-kt-edition/README.md

 Open your IntelliJ or another IDE that has Kotlin installed with OpenJDK 25 and copy and paste the code then run it.

 # Method 2
-Look over to releases and click "ngg-kt-edition" and click Assets and click "ngg.jar" then execute it via terminal with the command: java -jar ngg.jar
+Look over to releases and click "ngg-kt-edition" and click Assets and click "ngg.jar" then execute it via terminal with the command: java -jar ngg.jar (MAKE SURE YOU HAVE JAVA 25 INSTALLED!)

 # Method 3
 Copy the code and paste into the Programiz Online Compiler: https://www.programiz.com/kotlin-programming/online-compiler/